doodlehuang/sentToCK/README.md

 # sentToCK （私聊ck）
-"How many messages will you have to send before CK replys you?" in as many languages as possible.
+"How many messages will you have to send before CK replies you?" in as many languages as possible.

 ## Question (Translated to English)